-In addition to the 18th Century customs, there was music in the tavern accompanied by baked goods and hot chocolate and hot cider.
+In addition to these 18th Century customs, there was music in the tavern accompanied by baked goods and hot chocolate and hot cider.
 In the other blockhouse volunteers helped children make cloth dolls and Christmas trinkets.
-There was a wonderful display of Santa Claus figurines depicting the jolly old elf as he would have looked to children in other years and other countries.

 On Saturday carols were provided in the center of the fort by the Model Lab High School Choir of Richmond, Kentucky.